-When the internal reference is enabled (PDREF = PDBUF = low), the on-chip temperature sensor output (TEMP) is enabled and can be use to measure the temperature of the AD7610.
+The TEMP pin measures the temperature of the AD7612.
 To improve the calibration accuracy over the temperature range, the output of the TEMP pin is applied to one of the inputs of the analog switch (such as ADG779), and the ADC itself is used to measure its own temperature.
 This configuration is shown in Figure 30.